AGWeb18/automated-calendar/README.md

   ---

   **Data Transformation in Python**
-A very popular python library named `pandas` will be used heavily in this course as it provides simple to use functions to common tasks.
+Two very popular python libraries named `pandas` and `numpy` will be used heavily in this course as they provide simple to use functions for common tasks.

 Some common tasks include:

 - Reading data from
   -  a CSV
   -  a Database
   -  JSON file
   -  API
 - Analyzing Data
-        - np.where
-        - df.loc[]
+  - Selecting Data - df.loc[] | np.where()
+  - Numerical computation
+  - Categorical computation
+- Loading data to:
+  - A CSV -- pd.to_csv()
+  - A Table -- pd.to_sql()
+  - JSON file -- pd.to_json()
+  - Many other file formats.